KyleWiteck/KyleWiteck/README.md

 I focus on delivering high-impact solutions that solve real problems, with an emphasis on maintainable code and efficient development practices.
 My approach is centered on building products that make sense and drive business value.

+---

 ## 🧠 What I Do Well

 - Front-End Architecture & Design Systems
 - React, TypeScript, Vite, Vanilla Extract
 - Performance optimization & accessibility
 - UI component libraries built for maintainability
-- Building SaaS from scratch (auth, billing, permissions, DX)
+- Building scalable and user-friendly products

 ---